Songs

 Click Here for tab for Losing My Religion by R.E.M.

 This song was originally inspired by a mandolin riff (not a Ukulele riff as many assume), but translated fantastically to the guitar.
 It’s an incredibly emotive and sad song despite its rock energy.
-After its release in 1991 as part of the ‘Out of Time’ album, it went on to win two Grammy Awards.
-Songwriter Michael Stipe has mentioned the song is not specifically about religion, it’s actually an expression from the southern region of the US which means to lose one’s temper or civility.
+After its release in 1991 as part of the Out of Time album, it went on to win two Grammy Awards.
+Songwriter Michael Stipe has said the song is not specifically about religion.
+It’s actually an expression from the southern region of the US which means to lose one’s temper or civility.

 You’ll just be strumming nice and easy open chords here.
 It makes very effective use of that ‘minor to minor’ chord change as we swap from that Am to Em.
 It uses a steady and consistent strumming pattern throughout and shouldn’t pose any trouble for a beginner.

-Dust in The Wind by Kansas
+Dust in the Wind by Kansas

-Click Here for tab for Dust in The Wind by Kansas
+Click Here for tab for Dust in the Wind by Kansas

 Inspired by a particular bible reference that essentially is a reflection of the futility of man’s achievements and the inevitability of death.
 Despite the heavy topic, it’s a really great tune with some catchy soft-rock elements and memorable guitar lines.
-It was released as a single from their ‘Point of Know Return’ album and was hugely successful, shifting over 1 million copies which is very impressive for a release from a progressive band!
+It was released as a single from their Point of Know Return album and was hugely successful, shifting over 1 million copies.
+Particularly impressive for a release from a progressive band!

 Everlong (acoustic) by Foo Fighters